e-puck2/Create_Eclipse_e-puck2/Mac/ReadMe.txt

 5)	Copy everything inside the Plugin Stuff folder into the plugin folder of the freshly copied Eclipse.app.
 	Eclipse.app -> Contents -> Eclipse -> plugins
+6) 	Unzip Workspace.zip and copy the Workspace folder next to the Tools folder of Eclipse_Mobots.app
+	Eclipse_Mobots.app -> Contents -> Eclipse_Mobots
-6)	Download arm-none-eabi toolchain and unzip it into the Tools folder of the Eclipse_Mobots.app
+7)	Download arm-none-eabi toolchain and unzip it into the Tools folder of the Eclipse_Mobots.app
 	Eclipse_Mobots.app -> Contents -> Eclipse_Mobots -> Tools
-5)	Open the Eclipse_Mobots script with a text editor and verify if the paths are 	correct for your installation.
+8)	Open the Eclipse_Mobots script with a text editor and verify if the paths are 	correct for your installation.
-6)	Execute Eclipse_Mobots.app and install thought the menu « Help -> Install new software » the plugin C/C++ GDB Hardware Debugging located in CDT Optional Features
+9)	Execute Eclipse_Mobots.app and install thought the menu « Help -> Install new software » the plugin C/C++ GDB Hardware Debugging located in CDT Optional Features
-6)	It’s done
+10)	It’s done

 Steps to create a dmg file to distribute Eclipse_Mobots.app
 1)	Copy Eclipse_Mobots_Model.sparseimage somewhere and open the copied image